Bungie.org Loading, Please Wait... HOME

 This discrepancy sparked a series of discussions at the Asylum which produced two points of opinion.
 The first; that the Watcher still lives and that the one we kill is a fake, was met with the second; that the Watcher is truly dead and the artwork was only a mistake.

 To find an answer to this riddle, Forrest Cameranesi decided to go to the source and ask Bungie themselves.
-Read the response he got here
+Read the response he got on the Asylum

 But he wasn't going to leave it at that so he followed it up with a more direct email to three big men at Bungie.
-See what Doug Zartman had to say here
+See what Doug Zartman had to say at the Asylum

 Based on the first message, I came up with a theory of my own: